 Why car insurance varies by state

-Your state’s minimum requirements are the biggest factor in car insurance rates.
-Liability only is the cheapest form of insurance, and all states set certain minimum levels of insurance.
-But some states also require you to add underinsured motorist coverage, which adds to your premiums.
+- Underinsured motorist coverage. some states also require you to add it, which adds to your premiums.
 And still others require PIP insurance, or personal injury protection insurance.

 Take Michigan as an example.
 Michigan has some of the highest car insurance rates.
 Michigan drivers are required to get no fault car insurance that covers all injuries and damages in an accident.
 Michigan residents receive unlimited protection for personal injuries and up to three years of income loss after an accident.
 So while drivers and passengers receive extra benefits after an accident, drivers have to pay extra for that privilege.